Deaod/VoteSys/README.md

 If true, candidates that no longer have any votes for them get retained.
 If false, candidates with no votes disappear from the list.

 Defaults to false.

+#### bOpenVoteMenuAutomatically

+If true, the vote menu gets opened automatically when the vote timer starts.
+If false, the menu does not get opened automatically.
+Setting this to false is equivalent to setting [`bOpenVoteMenuAutomatically`](bopenvotemenuautomatically-1) to false for all presets.

+Defaults to true.

 #### MinimumRepeatDistance